-The Physical Therapy Program is an entry-level Doctor of Physical Therapy (DPT) degree program, accredited by the American Physical Therapy Association's Commission on Accreditation in Education, which prepares students for state professional license examination.
-The curriculum emphasizes clinical skill and research capability development through a three-year graduate study plan of didactic coursework, faculty-guided research projects, and clinical internships.
-A significant number of teaching assistantships are available on a competitive basis.
+The Physical Therapy Program is an entry-level Doctor of Physical Therapy (DPT) degree program, accredited by the APTA’s Commission on Accreditation in Education and prepares students for the professional licensure examination.
+The curriculum emphasizes clinical and professional skills through a three-year graduate level study of didactic coursework, faculty-guided evidence-based critical inquiry projects, and mentored clinical internships.

-The Physical Therapy Department is currently housed within the Independence Square Building on Rt.
-138 at the west end of campus.
-The close proximity of the Department to other agencies and groups in the Independence Square Building (Exercise Science Program, Communicative Disorders, Seniors Helping Others, United Cerebral Palsy, etc.) is unique, and encourages collaboration in service, research, and instruction.
+The Physical Therapy Department is currently housed within the Independence Square Building on Route 138 on the west end of campus.
+The close proximity of the Department to the University Physical Therapy Clinic and other agencies and groups in the Independence Square Building is unique, and encourages collaboration in service, research and instruction.

-We are dedicated to graduating doctors of physical therapy competent in providing physical therapy to a variety of patient/client populations in Rhode Island and nationwide; who value the need for and use of evidence in practice and ; who are committed to professional development through life long learning; and are active contributors to their communities.
-The Program aspires to advance the theory and practice of PT and provide service to the University, State, and nation.
-The Program works to promote the profession, interacting communities and related disciplines.
+The Physical Therapy faculty is dedicated to graduating doctors of physical therapy competent in providing physical therapy to a variety of patient/client populations in Rhode Island and nationwide; who value the need for and use of evidence in practice; who are committed to professional development through life-long learning; and are active contributors to their professional and social communities.
+The faculty aspires to advance the theory and practice of physical therapy and provide service to the University, State, and Nation, through works that promote the profession, interacting communities and related disciplines.

-The program is highly selective and seeks candidates who exhibit a combination of success in the sciences and in serving persons who have a disability.
-The curriculum is designed to challenge students toward excellence in research and service.
+The Program is highly selective and seeks candidates who exhibit a combination of success in the sciences, a broad understanding of physical therapy practice, dedication to their community, and potential for success in the Program.
+The curriculum is designed to challenge students toward excellence in clinical practice, professional behavior, and service.

-The clinical education component of the University of Rhode Island Physical Therapy Program curriculum occurs throughout the duration of the program.
-It begins in the academic portion of the curriculum with a part-time clinical experience at local sites designed for students to practice basic skills learned throughout the first 2 1/2 years of coursework.
-The three full time clinical internships are 12 weeks in duration and consist of experiences in acute care, rehabilitation, orthopedics, sports, pediatric and geriatric settings.
-Sites are concentrated in the Rhode Island and New England area, but sites have been established across the United States.
+Clinical education occurs throughout the duration of the Physical Therapy Program.
+Throughout the first 2 years of coursework, part-time integrated clinical experiences occur at local sites designed for students to practice basic skills as they learn.
+Three, full-time, 12-week clinical internships take place in the 3rd year, designed for students to learn and practice the patient /client management of physical therapy in a variety of practice settings.
+Placement settings include: acute care, rehabilitation, orthopedics, sports, pediatrics, geriatrics and women’s health.
+Sites are concentrated in the Rhode Island and New England areas, but sites have been established at over 300 locations across the United States.

-A major goal of the PT program is to develop and maintain positive working experiences with clinical internship sites.
+A major goal of the Physical Therapy Program is to develop and maintain positive working experiences with clinical internship sites.
+The Program is selective with internship sites, seeking to maximize clinical mentoring of students.
 This attention helps to produce consistency and adherence to high standards in assuring quality learning experiences for students.

 The Physical Therapy Department at URI participates in the Physical Therapist Centralized Application Service (PTCAS).
 Applicants for the 2014 entering class can apply online using the PTCAS Web application, beginning in July 2013.
 To learn more about the PTCAS application process, please visit www.ptcas.org.